gustainMars/gustainMars/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Software Developer at Integração Sistemas
 - 🌱 I’m currently learning ...
-C# and Angular
+C#, Angular and Kotlin
 - 👯 I’m looking to collaborate on ...
-Java
+C#
 - 🤔 I’m looking for help with ...
 Gain experienced as a Software Developer
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... gustavotjmarques@gmail.com